Automation Examples

 SMTP_PASSWORD=mypassword

-Creating an SMTP server: running the recipe
+Creating an SMTP server: Running the recipe

-The command to run this recipe is shown below.
+The command to run this recipe is:

 ./jython.sh -m akana.recipe --recipe ../recipes/tasks/smtp-settings.json --url http://akana-qa-41.aws.akana.roguewave.com:7900 --user administrator --password mypassword --props smtp.properties

-Creating an SMTP server: viewing the result in Policy Manager
+Creating an SMTP server: Viewing the result in Policy Manager

 Log in to Policy Manager and go to Configure > Email > Modify SMTP Email Host.
 The result of running the example in this use case is shown below.